goravk95/311-service-requests/README.md

 - **Step 5a - Tuning:** Hyperparameter optimization
 - **Step 5b - Modeling:** Final model training and evaluation

-Each notebook documents the intermediate steps and decision-making process throughout the project.
+> Each notebook documents the intermediate steps and decision-making process throughout the project.
+The core feature engineering and modeling decision are made in Steps 4, 5a and 5b.

 ## Project Structure